matiasow/rpm/README.md

 To use Developer Mode in Sinatra, add `NewRelic::Rack::DeveloperMode` to the middleware stack.
 See the `config.ru` sample below.

+#### Cuba Installation
+To use the Ruby Agent with a Cuba app, add

+    require 'newrelic_rpm'

+in your Cuba app, below the Cuba require directive.

+Then make sure you set `RACK_ENV` to the environment corresponding to the configuration definitions in the newrelic.yml file; e.g., development, staging, production, etc.

+To use Developer Mode in Cuba, add `NewRelic::Rack::DeveloperMode` to the middleware stack.
+See the `config.ru` sample below.

 #### Other Environments

 You can use the Ruby Agent to monitor any Ruby application.
 Add